Lab 9 - Multiarea OSPF & GRE

 - Form adjacency on Tunnel0 in Area 1 on

-- Configure static NAT for local host for internet reachability
+sea-mdf-r1 - Configure static NAT or PAT for local internet egress.

 Success Criteria